RomainChaumontet/Unikie-Academy-Exercises/C++_hands_on_programming_RC/Documentation/Error_Handling.md

 * ipc_sendfile will throw with the statement: ` Error.
 A queue with some messages already exists.\n"`
 * ipc_receivefile will throw only because ipc_sendfile won't connect.

+In some cases, the receiver can receive exactly the same amount of data than expected.
+If that happened, it won't end with EXIT_FAILURE but with EXIT_SUCCESS, whereas the sender will end with EXIT_FAILURE.

 ## Case if an argument is given after the protocol name

 ## Max filename length is reached